-Prior to coming to Cornell, I was the Head of Research at Taylor-DeJongh, a boutique project finance advisory firm that specializes in infrastructure and energy investments.
+Prior to attending Cornell, I was the Head of Research at Taylor-DeJongh, a boutique project finance advisory firm that specializes in infrastructure and energy investments.
 I have also held internships or jobs with the Overseas Private Investment Corporation (OPIC), the U.S. Department of State, and the U.S. Commercial Service.
 I have lived and worked in the United States, Germany, Austria, and Russia.
-I have been involved in projects in the Middle East, the Former Soviet Union, East Asia, Africa, and Latin America.
+I have also worked on projects in the Middle East, the Former Soviet Union, East Asia, Africa, and Latin America.

 In addition to my Ph.D., I hold an M.A. in Political Science from Cornell University, an M.S. in Foreign Service from Georgetown University, and a B.A. in Political Science and Economics from the University of Chicago.